ericmdantas/goliv/README.md

 $ go run main.go -only=_fixture/ -pathIndex=_fixture/ -noBrowser -quiet
 ```

-Go to `http://127.0.0.1:1308` and it'll show and html with the content being served from the `_fixture` folder.
-Everytime you edit the `index.html`, `app.js` or `style.css`, the page should be refreshed.
+Go to `http://127.0.0.1:1308` (you can open in more than one browser), it'll show a html, which is being served from the `_fixture` folder.
+Everytime you edit the `index.html`, `app.js` or `style.css`, the browsers should be refreshed - showing the new content.

-And check if things are working correctly.
+Please, check if things are working correctly.
 Also, try the other params and report some bugs.
 Thanks!

+Todo:
+- Make it work with http/2 (certs are already in place);
+- Implement missing params: port, ignore, proxies, watch, root and secure;
+- Implement possibility to work with the `.golivrc` file;
+- Add more tests.

 ## What?